Netflix: Content delivery

-Netflix settlement freely peers with Internet service providers (ISPs) directly and at common Internet exchange points.
+Netflix freely peers with Internet service providers (ISPs) directly and at common Internet exchange points.
 In June 2012, a custom content delivery network, Open Connect, was announced.
-For larger ISPs with over 100,000 subscribers, Netflix offers free Netflix Open Connect server appliances that cache their content within the ISPs' data centers or networks to further reduce Internet transit costs.
+For larger ISPs with over 100,000 subscribers, Netflix offers free Netflix Open Connect computer appliances that cache their content within the ISPs' data centers or networks to further reduce Internet transit costs.
 By August 2016, Netflix closed its last physical data center, but continued to develop its Open Connect technology.
-A 2016 study at the University of London detected 233 individual Open Connect locations on over six continents, with the largest amount of traffic in the USA, followed by Mexico.
+A 2016 study at the University of London detected 233 individual Open Connect locations on over six continents, with the largest amount of traffic in the US, followed by Mexico.

 As of July 2017, Netflix series and movies accounted for more than a third of all prime-time download Internet traffic in North America.

 API

 On October 1, 2008, Netflix offered access to its service via a public application programming interface (API).
 It allowed access to data for all Netflix titles, and allows users to manage their movie queues.
 The API was free and allowed commercial use.
 In June 2012, Netflix began to restrict the availability of its public API.
 Netflix instead focused on a small number of known partners using private interfaces, since most traffic came from those private interfaces.
-In June 2014, Netflix announced it would be retiring the public API; it became effective November 14, 2014.
+In November 2014, Netflix retired the public API.
 Netflix then partnered with the developers of eight services deemed the most valuable, including Instant Watcher, Fanhattan, Yidio and Nextguide.